Tata Steel Europe: Takeover by Tata Steel

-On 20 October 2006, Corus announced that it had accepted at £4.3 billion ($8.1 billion) offer from Tata Steel; a valuation of £4.55 per share.
+On 20 October 2006, Corus announced that it had accepted at £4.3 billion ($8.1 billion) offer from the Indian conglomerate Tata Steel; a valuation of £4.55 per share.
 The combination of Corus (18.18MT pa) and Tata (4.4MT pa) would create the fifth largest steelmaking company worldwide.
 Tata surprised the credit default swap segment of the derivative markets by deciding to raise $6.17 billion of debt for the deal through a new subsidiary of Corus called 'Tata Steel UK', rather than by raising the debt itself.
 Tata's security credit rating was investment grade, whereas the new subsidiary may not be.
 The higher risk associated with raising debt through a subsidiary with a lower credit rating prompted Fitch Ratings to downgrade its rating of the credit swap risks in the takeover to 'negative'.
 Fitch also stated that Corus' responsibility for the debt may lead to Corus' own unsecured debt rating being downgraded.
 This does not affect the rating of bonds issued by Corus which are secured debt.

 On 19 November 2006, the Brazilian steel company Companhia Siderúrgica Nacional (CSN) launched a counter offer for Corus at a higher valuation of £4.75 per share.
 CSN and Corus had previously discussed a merger in 2002, cancelled late 2002; CSN's iron ore assets would provide synergy with Corus's need to import ore.

 Subsequently, Tata submitted an improved bid at £5.00 per share, followed by an improved bid from CSN at £5.15 per share which was accepted by the board of Corus on 11 December 2006.
-On 19 December 2006 the UK body, the Panel on Takeovers and Mergers announced a close date for bidding of 30 January 2007.
+On 19 December 2006, the UK body, the Panel on Takeovers and Mergers announced a close date for bidding of 30 January 2007.

-On 30/31 January an auction was held by the Panel for Corus's shares, with Tata outbidding CSN at £6.08 vs £6.03 per share.
+In late January, an auction was held by the Panel for Corus's shares, with Tata outbidding CSN at £6.08 vs £6.03 per share.
 CSN's bid had been supported by Goldman Sachs whilst Tata's was supported by ABN Amro, Rothschilds, and Deutsche Bank.